oci-labs/smartdevice2/README.md

 for steps to start the MQTT server on a Mac.
 On a RaspberryPi, `sudo apt-get install mosquitto`.

+## OpenDDS Setup

+For setup of the OpenDDS Prerequisites, see the [OpenDDS instructions](OPENDDS.md).

 ## Local Train Software Setup
 * open a terminal window
 * `java -jar TheJoveExpress.jar`